reactjs/react.dev/beta/src/content/apis/react/Component.md

 ### `componentWillUnmount()` {/*componentwillunmount*/}

-If you define the `componentWillUnmount` method, React will call it when your component is removed *(unmounted)* from the screen.
+If you define the `componentWillUnmount` method, React will call it before your component is removed *(unmounted)* from the screen.
 This is a common place to cancel data fetching or remove subscriptions.

 The logic inside `componentWillUnmount` should "mirror" the logic inside [`componentDidMount`.](#componentdidmount) For example, if `componentDidMount` sets up a subscription, `componentWillUnmount` should clean up that subscription.
 If the cleanup logic your `componentWillUnmount` reads some props or state, you will usually also need to implement [`componentDidUpdate`](#componentdidupdate) to clean up resources (such as subscriptions) corresponding to the old props and state.